Reds vs. Cardinals Player Props Betting Odds

 India Stats

-- India has 51 hits with 14 doubles, three home runs and 23 walks.
-He has driven in 18 runs with eight stolen bases.
+- India has 53 hits with 14 doubles, three home runs, 24 walks and 18 RBI.
+He's also stolen eight bases.

 India Recent Games